valeoai/VideoActionModel/README.md

 We are releasing the pre-trained models / weights under the **research-only** [VideoActionModel License](LICENSE_MODEL).
 The weights were trained with datasets that are subjected to their own licenses and restrictions.
 Please see below.

+This project contains data derived from the [nuScenes dataset](https://www.nuscenes.org) and are licensed under CC BY-NC-SA 4.0.
+Using those data come with the following terms of use:

+- Those data can be used for non-commercial purposes only
+- Any derivatives must be distributed under the same license
+- Attribution must be provided to both this project and nuScenes

 ## Citation

 If you use this code, please cite our technical report: